 Admission to the Ed.S program is a selective process, therefore, meeting the minimum eligibility criteria stated below does not guarantee admission into the program.
 Applicants for the specialist program must meet all university and departmental admission requirements.
 Preference for admission will be given to those students whose credentials indicate the greatest promise of academic success in their chosen course of study.
 Admission is made at the department level and thus there are university and divisional requirements for admission to this program.

 In addition to the University graduate admission requirements described in the Admissions section of the catalog, the department bases decisions for regular admission on a holistic review of credentials in which the following criteria are used to assess the potential success of each applicant:

 Students are strongly encouraged to remain in close contact with the department advising coordinator as well as the program coordinator to ensure that all application materials are submitted in a timely manner.

 Foundational Proficiencies are not part of the degree program and should be completed prior to admission.

 |EDF 6404||Educational Statistics I||3|

 |EDF 6481||Educational Research||3|

 To be eligible for the Ed.S., a student must complete all requirements listed in the Graduation and General Degree Requirements section of this catalog along with the specific course requirements listed below.
-Students are required to receive at least a B- or above in all course work and must successfully complete a comprehensive examination.
+Students are required to receive at least a B- or above in all course work.

 Students will complete the 15 semester hour professional core and complete one of the 21 semester hour options.
 Within the option, students will select an area of emphasis.
 The Curriculum and Diversity Studies Specialization is housed in the Department of Research and Advanced Studies.
 The Instructional Technology Specialization is housed in the Department of Instructional and Performance Technology.